LiuXYh/BR_NCP/README.md

-**Scripts and data to generate models and figures for "Revisiting the Ocean’s Metabolic Balance: Correcting Biases in Bottle Incubations Reveals a More Autotrophic Ocean".**
+Scripts and data to generate models and figures for **"Revisiting the Ocean’s Metabolic Balance: Correcting Biases in Bottle Incubations Reveals a More Autotrophic Ocean"**.

-# data summary
+# /data/

 ### Field_sampling.csv
 Field measurements conducted in the marginal seas of the Northwest Pacific, including metabolic state and environmental parameters, were collected at stations during five cruises between 2018 and 2023.